unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 A sudden loud ringing noise, painfully intense, erupts from a point of your choice within range.
 Each creature in a 10-foot-radius sphere centered on that point must make a Constitution saving throw.
 A creature takes 3d8 thunder damage on a failed save, or half as much damage on a successful one.
 A creature made of inorganic material such as stone, crystal, or metal has disadvantage on this saving throw.

-A nonmagical object that isn’t being worn or carried also takes the damage if it’s in the spell’s area.
+A nontek object that isn’t being worn or carried also takes the damage if it’s in the spell’s area.

 **_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.